Upper Mustang-Phu Valley Traverse Via Saribung La: Day 2 – Kagbeni To Chele

 • stretches of vertical sandstone rock face pockmarked with “sky caves” carved out by earlier inhabitants of the valley as burial chambers or perhaps even as living quarters.

 For anyone interested in geology, archaeology, or material manifestations of Tibetan Buddhist culture, a trip up the Kali Gandaki from Kagbeni will still have something to offer.
-However, as a trekking destination, it is finished, thanks to the road construction.
+However, as a trekking destination, Upper Mustang is no more, thanks to the road construction.

 the road to the north of Kagbeni on the east side of the Kali Gandaki